 The rise of LLMs has spawned many excellent watermarking papers \cite{Liu2023AAAI, watermark1}.
-They provide solutions for copyright protection in terms of high fidelity \cite{watermark1}, consistency \cite{watermark2}, and abuse resistance \cite{Liu2023AAAI}.
-Excitingly, DAIRstega can also be regarded as an invisible watermarking with strong fidelity, consistency, and abuse resistance.
+They provide solutions for copyright protection in terms of high text quality \cite{watermark1}, consistency \cite{watermark2}, and unforgeability \cite{Liu2023AAAI}.
+Excitingly, DAIRstega can also be regarded as an invisible watermarking with high quality, consistency, and unforgeability.

-The focus of this paper is not watermarking, we only compare it with the PLMmark \textsubscript{(AAAI 2023)}, as shown in Table \ref{com_watermark}.
+The focus of this paper is not watermarking, we only compare it with the PLMmark, as shown in Table \ref{com_watermark}.

-According to the comparison results in Table \ref{com_watermark}, the watermark texts generated by DAIR have excellent fidelity and consistency, and it is difficult for unauthorized receivers to detect the existence of the watermark text, avoiding the problem of watermark abuse.
+According to the comparison results in Table \ref{com_watermark}, the watermark texts generated by DAIR have excellent quality and consistency, and it is difficult for unauthorized receivers to detect the existence of the watermark text, avoiding the problem of watermark abuse.
 Only authorized receivers with the same model settings can detect and fully extract the watermark information.